damnshiok/indicator-yubi-gauth/README.md

 -------------
 * Ubuntu >= 12.04
 * Yubikey >= 2.x
+* Might need yubi_goog.py from https://github.com/Ramblurr/yubi-goog
-* Some packages from Yubico, which you can install on Ubuntu by running these in the command line:
+* Need some packages from Yubico, which you can install on Ubuntu by running these in the command line:

 `sudo add-apt-repository ppa:yubico/stable`